SecurityLogMiner/log-collection-documentation/docs/source/devDocs/SDA (1).md

 ## Architectural Pattern
-We will adapt the client-server, producer-consumer, event-sourcing, and microservices patterns.
+We will adapt the client-server, producer consumer pattern, and event sourcing pattern.

 ### Client Server Pattern
 The client-server model, where the clients on endpoints send event logs to a centralized server for processing and storage.

-### Microservices Pattern
-Using an API to handle the data access, each api endepoint is responsible for a specific aspect.
-This will make updating and maintenance easier by isolating the frontend, server, client, and api components.

 ### Producer Consumer Pattern
 Any component that needs to handle the input -> output of data asyncronously will